Fr\'echet random forests for metric space valued regression with non euclidean predictors

-The Fréchet mean is a natural generalization of the usual mean in Euclidean space to any metric space.
-It is worth noting that the decrease in Fréchet variance for each possible division is compared with the metric of the output space, which makes it possible to compare divisions made on input variables of different natures.
-At last, the split variable $j_n^*$, chosen for the splitting the node corresponding to $A$ is the one that maximizes $H_{n, j}$:
+It is worth noting that the decrease in Fr\'echet variance for each possible split is compared with the output space metric, which makes it possible to compare splits made on input variables from different metric spaces.
+At last, the split variable $j_n^*$, chosen for splitting the node is the one that maximizes $H_{n, j}$, that is

-It is easy to show that $H_{n,j^*} \geq 0$ for all $n$ thanks to the use of the Fréchet mean, which means that each splitting results in a decrease of the total variance of Fréchet.
+It is easy to show that $H_{n,j_n^*} \geq 0$ for all $n$, thanks to the use of the Fr\'echet mean, which means that each split leads to a decrease of Fr\'echet variance.